KANSAS CITY, Mo.

 3. Students must have matriculated at least one year at their current institution.

-4. Member of an NCAA Division I, II, III, or NAIA Institution.
+4. Member of an NCAA Division I, II, III, or NAIA Division I or II institution.